ocproducts/composr/_tests/codechecker/readme.txt

 To install on Windows...

-At the time of writing the ASpell distribution had a corrupt file, but the following alternative zip version worked: http://ftp.gnu.org/gnu/aspell/w32/aspell-w32-0.50.3.zip http://ftp.gnu.org/gnu/aspell/w32/aspell-en-0.50-2.zip (the English dictionary)
+At the time of writing the ASpell distribution had a corrupt file, but the following alternative ZIP version worked: http://ftp.gnu.org/gnu/aspell/w32/aspell-w32-0.50.3.zip http://ftp.gnu.org/gnu/aspell/w32/aspell-en-0.50-2.zip (the English dictionary)